k98kurz/bookchain/readme.md

 `Entry` represents an entry in the general ledger for a given `Account`.
-It includes a type (one of the `EntryType` enum options), an amount, a nonce, the `Account` id, and optional details.
+It includes a type (one of the `EntryType` enum options), an amount, a nonce, the `Account` id, and optional details, description, and timestamp.

 `EntryType` is an enum representing the valid entry types.
 The options are CREDIT and DEBIT.